Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Methodology

-A feature-level similarity search is executed within $\mathrm{DB}_{\text{retrieval}}$ using the FAISS library~\cite{johnsonBillionScaleSimilaritySearch2021}, and the system successfully returns the top $n_{\text{retrieve}}$ reference global features $\mathcal{V}$ and their associated metric coordinates $\mathcal{U}$, concluding the visual location recall process.
-We formalize the $\mathrm{AVPR}$ pipeline as a mapping from the input image to its retrieved references and their locations:
+A feature-level similarity search is executed within $\mathrm{DB}_{\text{retrieval}}$ using the FAISS library~\cite{johnsonBillionScaleSimilaritySearch2021}, and the system returns the top $n_{\text{retrieve}}$ reference global features $\mathcal{V}$ and their associated metric coordinates $\mathcal{U}$, concluding the visual location recall process.
+The $\mathrm{AVPR}$ pipeline can be formalized as a mapping from the input image to its retrieved references and their locations: